 Late summer is the perfect time to take stock of various garden spaces to see what’s lacking.
-Maybe your shade gardens are full of blooms and color early in the season, but by late August, the show’s pretty much over.
-While not as rich in options as in spring and summer, fall offers plenty of gorgeous shade lovers that add color to borders, woodland gardens, under trees, in the dim shadow of tall walls, or on the shadier sides of the house.
+Maybe your shade gardens are full of blooms and color early in the season.
+But, by late August, the show's pretty much over.
+While not as rich in options as in spring and summer, fall offers plenty of gorgeous shade lovers.
+These add color to borders, woodland gardens and under trees.
+Or, in the dim shadow of tall walls or on the shadier sides of the house.

-You will find many more options in our My Plantfinder by using the filters for light, zone, and any other landscape needs you would like to be met.
-Head to your local garden center to get these plants or similar options to add early-fall color to your shade garden.
+You will find many more options in our My Plantfinder.
+Do so by using the filters for light, zone, and any other landscape needs you would like to be met.
+Head to your local garden center to get these plants.
+Or, find similar options to add early-fall color to your shade garden.

 What is Partial Shade?